dm-drogeriemarkt/retrylib-spring-boot-starter/README.md

 [![Build Status](https://travis-ci.org/dm-drogeriemarkt/retrylib-spring-boot-starter.svg?branch=master)](https://travis-ci.org/dm-drogeriemarkt/retrylib-spring-boot-starter)

-dm retrylib offers a Java-based retry mechanism with persistence needed for all situations where calls to external services can fail and should be retried periodically until they proceed successfully.
+dm retrylib offers a Java-based in-memory retry mechanism needed for all situations where calls to external services can fail and should be retried periodically until they proceed successfully.

-It uses [ChronicleMap](https://github.com/OpenHFT/Chronicle-Map) under the hood which offers lightweight file-based persistence without the need of a dedicated database server.

-The lib is currently targeted for Spring-Boot-1.x-based projects and exposes its functionality as a Spring Boot starter to offer easy integration in existing projects.
+The lib is currently targeted for Spring-Boot-2.x-based projects and exposes its functionality as a Spring Boot starter to offer easy integration in existing projects.

 ## Usage